Hell (Father Ted): Legacy

 This episode includes one of the show's more memorable scenes, where Ted is trying to explain perspective to Dougal while in the caravan.
 In it, Ted says "These [holding up toy cows] are small... but the ones out there [pointing to real cows in a distant field] are far away.
 Small... far away... ah forget it!"
-The scene is considered one of the show's most iconic, and was named as the third-best one-liner of any British sitcom in a January 2017 survey by The Telegraph.
+The scene is considered one of the show's most iconic, and was named as the third-best one-liner of any British sitcom in a January 2017 survey by The Daily Telegraph.
 The line was used as the title of Small, Far Away: The World of Father Ted, a documentary of the show created by writers Graham Linehan and Arthur Mathews for the 15th anniversary of the show's premiere.
 The scene was not present in the original script, and was written in to replace a scene in which Ted attempted and failed to teach Dougal how to play noughts and crosses.